kesondrakey/kesondrakey.github.io/fluxtower2.md

 <!-- Your existing HTML content starts here -->
 <h2 class="summary-heading">Summary</h2>
 <div class="summary-box">
-    <strong>Flux Tower 2:</strong> This tower is situated on an Indiana farm focused on the cultivation of corn and soy using cover crops!
+    <strong>US-VT2:</strong> This tower is situated on an Indiana farm focused on the cultivation of corn and soy using cover crops!
 </div>
 <div class="summary-box">
     <strong>Note:</strong> This page is best viewed on a desktop format.